drazdra/UNN/README.md

 So, the "brown+hare" combination just didn't break the attachment of the context to "white"... on the contrary, it made "white" closer, *as "brown" is a color too*!
 And now we have "color" cloud traits in the pattern, making all colors even more related - that is, more probable.

 And there you go!
 It added "*green*".
 Why?
 Just because of the above! *All* colors are pretty much tied together as they *often* are used together.
 And various different colors often happen in the *same* context.
 So they should share some similar traits too.
-That's how "green" later becomes more probable than most other words - we get tied to "colors" traits cloud more and more with every new color token.
+That's how "green" later becomes more probable than most other words - we get tied to the "color traits cloud" more and more with every new color token.

-Of course i call it "colors" traits cloud only as a *simplification*, because in reality it includes everything typically coming *with* colors in text too.
+Of course, i call it a "color traits cloud" only as a *simplification*, because in reality, it includes everything that typically comes *with* colors in text too.

-So the model is not "stupid" to mix up or forget the color of our hare, it just *works* this way - by pulling the probable *compatible* tokens, and compatible they are primarily by their common usage combinations, encoded in traits.
+So, the model is not "stupid" to mix up or forget the color of our hare.
+It just *works* this way - by pulling the probable *compatible* tokens, and compatible they are primarily because of their common usage combinations, which are encoded in the traits.

 Let's play more.
-In European context the "white" is tightly related to the "purity" (snow, wedding ritual, innocence, etc).
-Let's test it too:
+In a European context, "white" is tightly related to "purity" (snow, wedding rituals, innocence, etc.).
+Let's test that too:

 A hare of white embodies the -> ```moon, a symbol of purity and new beginnings.``` (seed: 1122261616)

 A white hare embodies the -> ```essence of purity, innocence, and good luck. ``` (seed: 4173163411)

-While making the examples i also got "springtime" in continuations and wondered why, it turned out the white hare is a symbol of spring in Japan :).
+While making these examples i also got "springtime" in the continuations and wondered why.
+It turned out that the white hare is a symbol of spring in Japan :).

-If we replace the "hare" with "rabbit" it goes right into the direction of "Alice in the wonderland" as "white rabbit" happens a lot in that story and neural network saw it at the training.
+If we replace "hare" with "rabbit", it goes right in the direction of "Alice in Wonderland" as the "white rabbit" appears a lot in that story and the neural network saw it during training.

 A white rabbit from -> ```the book Alice's Adventures in Wonderland.``` (seed: 2624672892)